(We may earn a commission if you buy a product through one of our links, at no cost to you.)

-Compare single-stage vs. dual-stage vs. variable speed heat pumps, or good vs. better vs. best in electric heating and cooling and find out which type provides maximum comfort, efficiency, savings and long lasting operation and why.
+Compare single-stage vs. dual-stage vs. variable speed heat pumps, or good vs. better vs. best in electric heating and cooling, and find out which type provides maximum comfort, efficiency, savings, and long lasting operation - and why.

-The main difference between these heat pumps is the type of compressor they use.
+The main difference between these heat pumps is the type of a compressor they use.
 When comparing them side by side, both efficiency ratings should be checked; SEER as the cooling efficiency and HSPF as the heating efficiency.
 The first one have values usually from 13 and up (some over 20) while HSPF ranges from 7 up… higher better.
 And the efficiency is affected by the type of a compressor.

 First, we had single-stage heat pumps when the unit was either ON, at the full power and no matter the weather conditions, or OFF.